What apps come with XUMO?

 What Apps are Included with XUMO?

-XUMO comes pre-loaded with a range of popular apps that cater to different interests.
-These apps include:
+XUMO comes pre-loaded with a range of apps that cater to different interests and preferences.
+Some of the popular apps that come with XUMO include:

-1. Pluto TV: A leading free streaming service that offers a wide range of live channels and on-demand content.
+1. Pluto TV: A leading free streaming service that offers a diverse range of channels and on-demand content.

-2. Tubi: A platform that provides access to thousands of movies and TV shows, all for free.
+2. Tubi: A vast library of movies and TV shows, including popular titles from various genres.

 3. NBC News: Stay up-to-date with the latest news, live streams, and on-demand videos from NBC News.

-4. Fox Sports: Catch live sports events, highlights, and analysis from Fox Sports.
+4. Fox Sports: Access live sports events, highlights, and analysis from Fox Sports.

-5. XUMO Originals: Exclusive content produced XUMO, including original series and documentaries.
+5. XUMO Free Movies: Enjoy a collection of free movies across different genres, including action, comedy, and drama.

 FAQ